AbdennourKerPro/Smart-Remote-Car-with-Automatic-QR-Code-Navigation/README.md

 The project consists of multiple components:

 - **Hardware**:
-  - Microcontroller (e.g., Raspberry Pi, Arduino, ESP32)
+  - Microcontroller (e.g., Raspberry Pi in our case)
   - Camera module for QR code detection
-  - Motor drivers and sensors for navigation
+  - Motor drivers and wheels ofc :-)
+  - a thin wooden board cut to fit the Raspberry Pi
   - Wireless module for remote control
+  - aruco markers, mounts (chev.me/arucogen)

 - **Software**:
-  - QR code recognition using OpenCV or ZBar
+  - QR code recognition using OpenCV
   - Path planning and decision-making logic
   - Web or mobile interface for manual control (HTML/CSS/Javascript)